nautobot/nautobot-app-data-validation-engine/docs/user/app_use_cases.md

 * name - A unique name for the rule.
 * enabled - A boolean to toggle enforcement of the rule on and off.
-* content type - The Nautobot model to which the rule should apply (device, site, etc.).
+* content type - The Nautobot model to which the rule should apply (e.g. device, location, etc.).
 * field - The name of the numeric based field on the model to which the min/max value is validated.
 * min - The min value to validate value against (greater than or equal).
 * max - The max value to validate value against (less than or equal).